 Students seeking specific and documented medical or disability accommodations must turn in specific and appropriate documentation to ACU’s Alpha Services department (325- 674-2667).
-Alpha Services will make a recommendation of “reasonable accommodation” to the Assistant Dean of Residence Life Education and except in extraordinary situations, the recommendations of Alpha services will be fully followed.
+Alpha Services will make a recommendation of “reasonable accommodation” to the Director of Residence Life Education and except in extraordinary situations, the recommendations of Alpha services will be fully followed.

 Advertising, Solicitation, and Posting